Reform Prior Auth

 - and more

-Councilmember Mary Cheh, with colleagues Charles Allen/Anita Bonds/Vincent Gray/Janeese Lewis George, introduced B24-655 in February.
-The bill is before the Committee on Health.
-MSDC is pushing for the bill to have a hearing and a mark-up.
-The bill must have a hearing, mark-up, and be passed by the Council before the end of the year.
+Last session, Councilmember Mary Cheh, with colleagues Charles Allen/Anita Bonds/Vincent Gray/Janeese Lewis George, introduced B24-655 in February.
+The bill did not have a hearing and needs to be reintroduced this session for consideration.

 We need your help to pass this legislation!
 Here's how you can get involved: